mboyea/.dotfiles/system/mx/xfce/README.md

 Second, I expect the freedom to load my own window manager, login manager, and other tools with no hassle.

 My current system is Linux Mint Xfce with Nix Home Manager.
-It is configured to behave as a mix between Vim, i3wm, and Windows 10.
 Configuration for other (often incomplete) systems are backed up in the `system/` directory.

 > !
 I cannot garuntee the stability of my systems on your hardware, so use it your own risk !